zerologiko/functional-javascript/the-weather-app/README.md

 A simple weather app built in "mosttly functional" style.

+Key points of the exercice:
+- avoid as mutch mutability (es. no vars only const)
+- try to limit side effects (es. just use when needed, like rendering templates)
+- keep in mind and exploit all the functional concepts (currying, partial application)
+- handle asynchronous call linearizing as mutch (es. use async-await properly)
+- when not funtional, OO is the second best:
+  - es. divide, modularize, single responsability, loosely coupling, high cohesion

 ## Build

 2. Run `npm install` to install babel-loader and underscore
+2. Run `npm run test`to test the code (optional)
 3. Execute `npm run webpack:watch`
 4. View `index.html` in a browser serving in HTTP server